nhsx/au-data-engineering/docs/source/openanalyticstemplate.rst

 You can use a static site generator to build your site for you or publish any static files that you push to your repository as follows:

 #.
-On GitHub, navigate to your site's repository, example: (https://github.com/nhsx/open-health-statistics).
+On GitHub, navigate to your site's repository.
 #.
 In the root of the repository, create a new file called ``index.md`` that contains the content for your site.
 #.
 Under your repository name, select ``Settings``.
 #.
 In the left sidebar, select ``Pages``.